badjtsx/ShrinkLDPlayer/README.md

 1. Launch the LDPlayer instance you want to shrink
 2. In "Settings > Other settings > ADB debugging" choose "Open local connetion"
-3. Without closing the launcher, run ```StorageClear.bat```
+3. Without closing the emulator, run ```StorageClear.bat```
 4. Close LDPlayer and run ```Shrink.bat```

 ### Manual version

 1. Launch the LDPlayer instance you want to shrink
 2. In "Settings > Other settings > ADB debugging" choose "Open local connetion"
-3. Without closing the launcher, open cmd/powershell
+3. Without closing the emulator, open cmd/powershell
 4. Change directory to where LDPlayer is installed using ```cd C:\LDPlayer\LDPlayer9```
 5. Run the command ```adb devices``` (cmd) or ```.\adb devices``` (powershell).
 If the output lists a device (emulator-5556   device) then you're good to go if not make sure step 2 is done and the LDPlayer instance is Launched
 6. Run ```adb shell``` (cmd) or ```.\adb shell``` (powershell)